Penguins and Real Estate Investing

 You are responsible for any personal expenses incurred during your trip.
 This includes, but is not limited to, any meals or alcohol not explicitly covered by our team.

-You are encouraged to book additional accommodations after the trip has concluded if you want to stay and explore Ushuaia or Argentina on your own.
+You are encouraged to book additional accommodations before or after the trip if you want to explore Ushuaia or Argentina on your own.

 Children

-Children older than 3 are permitted onboard the ship, however, keep in mind this is adventure travel at the far reaches out the planet.
-There are limited entertainment options onboard, few other children to play with; the wireless is unreliable, and excursions can be cold and strenuous, without the option to return to the ship early.
+Children older than 3 are permitted onboard the ship, however, keep in mind this is adventure travel at the far reaches of the planet.
+There are limited entertainment options onboard, few other children to play with, the wireless is unreliable, and excursions can be cold and strenuous.
 Please seriously consider whether or not your children will enjoy this trip prior to booking with them.
-If you do chose to bring your child, reach out so we can explore other cabin options that may be more appropriate that the standard twin porthole.
+If you do chose to bring your child, reach out so we can explore other cabin options that may be more appropriate than the standard twin porthole.